We Believe Gut Health Matters

 Here at Farmhouse Culture, we use one of the oldest and most traditional methods of fermenting and the bacterial strains involved in the fermentation process vary depending on the naturally occurring bacteria on the cabbage, but you can find the most prominent strains of bacteria listed on the packaging of each specific product.

-We Rep the Good kind of Bacteria
+We Rep the Good Bacteria

 + Lactobacillus pentosus/plantarum